NumaHOP/Documentation/src/install/config.md

 ### Important/UseFull properties to define

 #### Instances
-Each instances using numahop must be declared, choose an id for each libraries using Numahop and sotre it there.
-It is used.
+Each establishments using numahop must be declared, choose an id for each libraries using Numahop and sotre it there.
 ```yaml
 instance:
     libraries: lib1, lib2, lib3